-'Earlier we would receive a bill of around ₹80 or ₹100, but now, when we do not have electricity. the bill has risen to ₹350 every month!
+'Earlier we would receive a bill of around ₹80 or ₹100, but now, when we do not have electricity, the bill has risen to ₹350 every month!
 It is difficult for the poor like us to cope,' says Hidayat Khan.

 Ironically, these villages are among the 6,554 villages recorded as electrified in government records.
-According to the 2011 Census, 85 per cent of households use electricity as their primary source of lighting in J&K.

-And so plans to provide free electricity connections to BPL households and similar such plans continue to be formulated and announced, reaching a crescendo during an election year, when the powers that be wake up to the issues of the common man.

-The Rajiv Gandhi Gram Vidhutikaran Yojna, a programme to create 'Rural Electricity Infrastructure & Household Electrification,' was started by the Central government in April 2005 with the objective of speeding up electrification and supply of electricity to farflung areas of the country.
+According to the 2011 Census, 85 per cent of households use electricity as their primary source of lightwith the objective of speeding up electrification and supply of electricity to farflung areas of the country.
 The scheme wants to achieve complete electrification of villages by 2020.
 But the question is, will India achieve this objective?
 Will every Indian village have electricity by 2020?

+And so plans to provide free electricity connections to BPL households and similar such plans continue to be formulated and announced, reaching a crescendo during an election year, when the powers that be wake up to the issues of the com-

+The Rajiv Gandhi Gram Vidhutikaran Yojna, a programme to create 'Rural Electricity Infrastructure & Household Electrification,' was started by the Central government in April 2005